 This project is for anyone with an interest in history, landscape, archaeology and who just enjoys being outdoors in the beautiful forest.
 Training in recording and mapping Veteran Trees and how to read the history of the landscape will be given.

 We need volunteers to take part in surveying the trees.
-The project survey days will take place once a month on Saturdays.
-Survey dates for 2019 are as follows:

 You might be surprised what you find!